maybecake/cakebored/ENG.md

 the keys.
 Finger measurements are fed into the Finger classes to generate the positions.

-An initial idea was to use differences in angle to calculate the angle used to depress a key.
+An initial idea was to use differences in finger position and angle to calculate the angle used to depress a key.
 However, in practice, this doesn't seem to be very ~useful~ correct and is overly complicated.
 A simplified manually entered angle is used instead.

 ### Webbing